In SLURM jobs, use the $TMPDIR variable to set the directory for the scratch files of your programs, for example:

 Usage of several types of TMPDIR within jobs

-If the user does not specify the type of TMPDIR when submitting a SLURM task, the default directory type TMPDIR_XXX
+If the user does not specify the type of TMPDIR when submitting a SLURM task, the default directory type TMPDIR_XXX will be assigned for the task.

-are assigned depending on the partition and the type of task - single or multi-node.
+The default directory types TMPDIR_XXX are assigned depending on the partition and the type of task - single or multi-node.
 The default directory types for each partition are marked in the Tables in the SLURM partitions in the "Available TMPDIR" column using the characters "*" for single-node tasks and "**" for multi-node tasks

 Examples:

-is created, which is set to one of the available variables TMPDIR_LUSTRE
+For the duration of the job,, a global variable TMPDIR is created, which is set to one of the available variables TMPDIR_LUSTRE, TMPDIR_SHM or TMPDIR_LOCAL.

 TMPDIR preference

-variable is set to the one with the highest preference according to the seriesTMPDIR_LUSTRE < TMPDIR_SHM < TMPDIR_LOCAL
+When the user has declared the use of more than one TMPDIR space, the$TMPDIRvariable is set to the one with the highest preference according to the seriesTMPDIR_LUSTRE < TMPDIR_SHM < TMPDIR_LOCAL

-To use the default TMPDIR type for a selected partition, simply do not declare the --gres=storage:<XXX>
+To use the default TMPDIR type for a selected partition, simply do not declare the --gres=storage:<XXX> variable.
+For example:

 $ srun -p bem2-cpu -N 1 -c 1 -t 1 --mem=1G {...}